Tianqiao and Chrissy Chen Institute: History

-Background
+Formation (2016)

-The Chen Institute was founded by Chrissy and Tianqiao Chen, both philanthropists known for co-founding the Chinese conglomerate Shanda Group in 1999.
-They decided to create the Chen Institute to fund various brain-related research initiatives and institutions, citing a project by Caltech scientist Richard Andersen as being particularly inspirational.
-Upon seeing Richard A Andersen's, who along with David J. Anderson directs part of T&C Chen Institute, mind-machine brain interface help a quadriplegic use thoughts to control a robotic arm on television, they flew from Singapore to Caltech in Pasadena, California to meet Anderson in person.
-The couple subsequently set aside $1 billion to donate to related efforts on brain-related treatment, as well as research and development.
-They then spent two years researching possible partners.
+The Chen Institute was founded in 2016 by Chrissy and Tianqiao Chen, married philanthropists known for co-founding the Chinese conglomerate Shanda Group in 1999.
+The couple decided to create a non-profit institute to fund various brain-related research initiatives and institutions, citing a project by Caltech scientist Richard Andersen as being particularly inspirational.
+Upon seeing Andersen's mind-machine brain interface help a quadriplegic use thoughts to control a robotic arm on television, they flew from Singapore to Pasadena, California to meet Anderson in person.
+They subsequently set aside $1 billion to donate to related efforts on brain-related treatment and research and development, creating the Tianqiao and Chrissy Chen Institute.
+The organization has also been referred to as the T&C Chen Institute, TCCI, and the Chen Institute.
+Richard Andersen and David J. Anderson were appointed as directors.

-In March 2017, the Tianqiao and Chrissy Chen Institute announced a plan to annually donate around $100 million each year.
-With the goal of "[passing] the ball to whoever is closest to the goal," new proposals from universities would be gauged for at least a year each, and after that point, money would be donated to scientists directly.

-Caltech institute
+Caltech (2016-2017)

 In its first donation, on December 8, 2016, it was announced that the Chen Institute was donating $115 million to fund the formation of the Tianqiao and Chrissy Chen Institute for Neuroscience at Caltech.
+David J. Anderson was announced as director of the Tianqiao and Chrissy Chen Institute for Neuroscience in August 2017.
 The Chens stated that they selected Caltech as the first recipient because of the school's entrepreneurial and interdisciplinary approach to the field.
-The $115 million Caltech donation resulted in some controversy in Chinese academia, with arguments made that the donations would have been more beneficial to a Chinese university.
+The donation resulted in some controversy in Chinese academia, with arguments made that the donations would have been more beneficial to a Chinese university.
 Other academics defended the donation on the grounds that Chinese universities were often less transparent, noting that the Chens had previously withheld gifts to Chinese institutions when they refused to provide usage reports.

-The funds were set aside to establish the new institute's building and provide Caltech with continuous resources for neuroscience research, with direction of that research to be decided by the university.
-It was announced that the Chen Neuroscience Research Building would serve as the administrative center for the Tianqiao and Chrissy Chen Institute for Neuroscience, and house seven interdisciplinary research centers which together formed "the core of the Chen Institute."
+Funds were set aside to establish the Chen Neuroscience Research Building, the new institute's research and administration building, and also to provide Caltech with continuous resources for neuroscience research, with direction of that research to be decided by the university.
 The university explained that the research complex would combine "biology, engineering, chemistry, physics, computer science and the social sciences to tackle brain function in an integrated, comprehensive way."

-In August 2017, it was announced that David J. Anderson would serve as director of the Tianqiao and Chrissy Chen Institute for Neuroscience.
-Also that month, plans for the new Caltech building were heard by the design commission of Pasadena.
-The groundbreaking of the Tianqiao and Chrissy Chen Neuroscience Research Building took place in December 2017.
-With construction beginning in January 2018, the opening occurred in January 2021.
+The groundbreaking of the research building took place in December 2017.
+Construction began in January 2018, and the building opened in January 2021.